 These traditional moral principles were largely degraded when the Cultural Revolution reshaped China’s values.
 The Chinese Communist Party demands allegiance to central authority and condemns traditional values as feudal relics to be eradicated.
 One is expected to be loyal to the Party, rather than one’s family.

-During the late Eastern Han dynasty in the early Western Jin dynasty, a baby boy named Wang Xiang (185–269) was born to Wang Rong and Lady Xue.
+Near the end of the Eastern Han Dynasty (25 – 220 A.D.) a baby boy named Wang Xiang (185–269) was born to Wang Rong and Lady Xue.
 This was a chaotic period when many warlords were vying for control of the country’s resources.

 Wang Xiang was truly alone.